-Morais Leitão, Galvão Teles, Soares da Silva & Associados R. Castilho, 165 1050-070 Lisboa Portugal Tel: + 351 21 381 74 09
+Morais Leitão, Galvão Teles, Soares da Silva & Associados R. Castilho, 165 1050-070 Lisboa Portugal

-Fax: +351 21 381 74 09 Fax: +351 21 381 74 11 Email: pgmelo@mlgts.pt URL: www.mlgts.pt
+Tel: +351 21 381 7409 Fax: +351 21 381 7411 Email: pgmelo@mlgts.pt URL: www.mlgts.pt

 Pedro Gouveia e Melo is an Associate with the EU and Competition Law Practice Group.
 Pedro advises clients in competition law cases in a wide range of industries and has worked extensively in the energy and financial sectors.
-His experience includes cases before the Portuguese Competition Authority, the European Commission and U.S. Antitrust agencies, and he has been involved in litigation before the European Court of Justice, the European Court of First Instance and Portuguese courts.
+His experience includes cases before the Portuguese Competition Authority and the European Commission, and he has been involved in litigation before the European Court of Justice, the European Court of First Instance and Portuguese courts.
 He also advises clients on EU Law, especially on internal market rules, the Common Agricultural Policy and on rules on structural funds.
-In addition he has also worked in cases before the European Court of Human Rights.
+In addition he has also worked in cases before the European Court of Human Rights and the U.S. Antitrust Agencies.

 Pedro joined the firm in September 2002 and was admitted to the Portuguese Bar in 2004.
-During 2007 he was seconded to Latham & Watkins LLP in its Washington, D.C. office, where he was a member of the Global Antitrust & Competition Practice Group.
+During 2007 he was seconded to Latham & Watkins LLP in its Washington, D.C. office, where he worked in US and international Antitrust law matters.
 He received an LL.M. degree from the College of Europe in Bruges in 2002 and a Law degree from the Catholic University Law School (Lisbon) in 2001.
 He has written several articles on European and Portuguese Competition Law.